-Endometriosis affects 1 in 10 women of reproductive age ( appx 15-50) and is an inflammatory ailment characterized by the growth of tissue that lines the uterus starts to also grow outside of the uterus.
+Endometriosis is an inflammatory ailment characterized by the growth of tissue that is similar to that which lines the uterus starts to also grow outside of the uterus.

 Those living with endometriosis may experience chronic pain in the pelvic region and abnormal pain during their periods and/or during sexual intercourse.